suavelad/streamlit/readme.md

 ## Starting up the application
+    # Use the command below to start the application
-    - Use streamlit run main.py
+        -  > streamlit run main.py